snandakumar87/delinquency-management-repo/README.md

 2) oc new-project dm-rhpam
    Install Business Automation Operator and deploy a KIE instance.
    2.1) Once deployment completes, import https://github.com/snandakumar87/delinquency-mgmt.git to Business central.
 Build and Deploy.
+   2.2) import https://github.com/snandakumar87/dm-case to Business Central.
+Build and Deploy.
+(After the services are deployed, the url for the delinquency management and account recovery sd need to be updated on the case)
 3) oc new-project dm-reporting
    Install Elastic operator and deploy a elastic cluster and Kibana instance.
 4) Make sure the adjust the PAM URL in the CustomerCase.java, CustomerRelationshipManagement.java